 How much do I need to bring with me on a Kanchenjunga Trek?

-Every trekker has their own list of must-bring when trekking so it really depends on your personal choices.
+Every trekker has its own list of must-bring when trekking so it really depends on your personal choices.
 If you are carrying your own bag, we would recommend limiting this to about 15-20 kg, or even less if you can pack lighter.
 You must be thinking, what essential things could make my backpack 15-20 kg?
 Typically, your list should include a sleeping bag, down jacket, day backpack, camera or other electronics, some change of clothes, perhaps a sunblock, sunglasses, headlamp, and anything you might need for your personal hygiene, and water bottle.
 Especially, in the Kanchenjunga region, we recommended having a tent and light mattress in case of an emergency, as tea houses are not enough in every camp.
 The day backpack is necessary to carry your things needed for the day and if you are hiring a porter so you can share a load of your backpack with him.
-So anything you might not need for the day while trekking, you could keep this in your main backpack and give to your porter to carry, while you carry in your day backpack some essentials such as water bottle, electronics, light snacks, your jacket, sunscreen, sunglasses, headlamp, etc. cream, sunglass, shocks etc.
+So anything you might not need for the day while trekking, you could keep this in your main backpack and give to your porter to carry, while you carry in your day backpack some essentials such as water bottle, electronics, light snacks, your jacket, sunscreen, sunglasses, headlamp, etc. cream, sunglass, shocks, etc.

 The good thing about having a porter is you are able to enjoy trekking with nature, without the stress of having a heavy bag behind you.